 - provide insight into the student's competency in the principles of Human-Centered Design and Usability

-Students ordinarily present their portfolio in the fall of their junior year, during the last full week before Thanksgiving.
-Students have the option to defer presentation of their portfolio until their senior year if they transferred or declared after their freshman year.
+Students ordinarily present their portfolio in the spring of their sophomore year.
+Students have the option to defer presentation of their portfolio until their senior or junior year if they transferred or declared after their freshman year.
 Deferment requires the chair’s permission.
-Students must register for a time by the last class day of October.
 The registration signup sheet will be posted in the digiCOM studio.

 Students will present their portfolios.
 All presentations will be video recorded.
 Faculty vote on the grade to assign the portfolio: pass with distinction, pass, pass with revision, fail.
 Guests invited by digiCOM faculty to observe and critique student portfolio presentations may comment, but are non-voting.

 The four possible grades for portfolio presentations are:

 - Pass with Distinction- Exceeds expectations, as established in the rubric.
 Unanimous vote required.
 (Grade awarded is S/satisfactory.)
 All students who earn pass with distinction are also awarded the Digital Communications Creative Excellence Award.